mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Large tree overhanging property and causing damage, 20th July :- [7906493](https://www.fixmystreet.com/report/7906493)
+- Gully is full of silt and does not drain rainwater so requires clearing.
+The photos also show the road surface has broken up around gully and pothole forming so road surface also needs repair., 20th July :- [7906491](https://www.fixmystreet.com/report/7906491)
 - There is a pot hole which is dangerous on this stretch of road you claimed it is fixed but it is not, 20th July :- [7906363](https://www.fixmystreet.com/report/7906363)
 - Mattress and bed frame on pavement Larput Place, 20th July :- [7906313](https://www.fixmystreet.com/report/7906313)
 - Large upholstered seat cushion left near bus stop after Swan Inn in Coombe Hill for Tewkesbury, 20th July :- [7906183](https://www.fixmystreet.com/report/7906183)